JasonMejane/execution-time-tracker-decorator/README.md

 'Demo::syncFunctionThrow - 8ms - Failure', Object{title: 'Demo::syncFunctionThrow', executionTime: 8, unit: 'ms', succeed: false, arguments: undefined}
 ```

-When using a custom logger, be sure that `logger.log` can be called, and accept multiple parameters.
+When using a custom logger, be sure that the method you pass accepts multiple parameters: a main string message, and any object.

 Using a custom logger or not, the first parameter that will be passed is the main message (`<Title> - <ExecutionTimeMs> - <Success status>`), the second is an object containing these properties:
 ```typescript